 The furnaces are shipped wired for the voltage specified on the nameplate.
+Electrical power, matching the specifications on the nameplate shall be connected to the contactor, circuit breaker or 3-phase disconnect switch.
 The nameplate is located either near where the power is to be connected typically either: